singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 With the quicksort solution, we would create two additional stacks and divide the stack into the two stacks based on a pivot element.
 The two stacks would be recursively sorted, and then merged  back together into the original stack.
 Like the earlier solution, this one involves creating two additional stacks per level of recursion.

 **3.6       Animal Shelter:** An animal  shelter, which holds only dogs and cats, operates on a strictly "first in, first out" basis.
 People must adopt either the "oldest" (based on arrival time) of all animals at the  shelter, or they  can  select whether they  would prefer  a dog or a cat  (and  will receive the  oldest animal  of that type).
 They cannot select which  specific animal  they would  like.
-Create the  data structures to maintain this system and implement operations such as enqueue, dequeueAny, dequeueDog, and  dequeueCat.You may use the built-in LinkedList data structure.
+Create the  data structures to maintain this system and implement operations such as enqueue, dequeueAny, dequeueDog, and  dequeueCat.
+You may use the built-in LinkedList data structure.

 SOLUTION